DE1-Engineering-Mathematics/module-resources/notes/17-optimisation.md

 <br><br>
 Each pair of $m$ and $c$ values corresponds to a value of the sum of squared residuals, $S$.
 We can plot a 2D map in ($m$, $c$)-space showing how $S$ varies, where each point on this map corresponds to a different straight line on the data graph (matching colours), as illustrated in the figures above.<br><br>

-The fact that linear regression has an explicit formulation means that it has much more in common with the simple graph sketching activities <br><br>
+The fact that linear regression has an explicit formulation means that it has much more in common with the simple graph sketching activities. <br><br>

 <img src="figs/17-sketching.png" width="100%"/>